17 Amazing Road Trips From San Diego

 Travel time: 2.5-3 hours

-Nearby is Salton Sea, California’s largest lake, which was created entirely by accident.
-Situated 234 feet below sea level, the Salton Sea has a fascinating history and even though the white sand beach is actually dead fish bones, it’s still worth a visit — if only to see what an apocalyptic town looks like.
+Nearby is Salton Sea, California’s largest lake, created entirely by accident.
+Situated 234 feet below sea level, the Salton Sea has a fascinating history, and even though the white sand beach is actually dead fish bones, it’s still worth a visit—if only to see what an apocalyptic town looks like.

 Travel time: 30 minutes